ApiO/ld30-Cliche/README.md

 At first I tried to simply focus myself on a classic WTF game but I quickly bored myself turning around with stereotypes.
 When suddenly I found The thing, a game, with only cliche !

+And here comes “She”.
+The all mighty and lovely Viking warrior, with a huge breast and a magic bow that throws fireballs (and other things).

+You must help her to protect her igloo in antarctica against bad kamikaze zombies aliens villains.

 **Why I failed ?**

 The project was too ambitious and with less than 10h of work, according to my actual skills, I could not hope for a better result.